 This test measures the amount of bilirubin in your blood.
 Your body makes bilirubin when it breaks down hemoglobin.
 Hemoglobin is a protein in red blood cells.
-This breakdown Your liver removes bilirubin from your body.
+The breakdown Your liver removes bilirubin from your body.
 So measuring bilirubin is one way to check how well your liver is working.